Paul1911/Delay-Prediction/references/notes.md

+# Findings and next steps
-# Notes
+# Datasets
+## flight_information

+### _*NaN Analysis*_
+-
+### *Variable Plausability Analysis*
-FNRs are unreliable and cannot be seen as Identifier --> Create Routing Column AC Registration and ac Type are reliable
+- FNRs are unreliable and cannot be seen as Identifier --> Create Routing Column

+- AC Registration and ac Type are reliable

-9.3% Non-Hub Flights --> eventuell rotationanordnung
+- 9.3% Non-Hub Flights --> eventuell rotationanordnung

-m_onblockdt has missing values --> reconstruct
+- m_onblockdt has missing values --> reconstruct

-Some Rotational mismatches, slightly higher number for ECLGQX - looks like the rows are in the wrong order reason for delay can be dropped as this is filled in after the flight and has no predictive information Crew Group: Reencode; B2 and B are the same make time stamp out of dep_sched_date, dep_sched_time and arr_sched_date, arr_sched_time
+- Some Rotational mismatches, slightly higher number for ECLGQX - looks like the rows are in the wrong order

+- reason for delay can be dropped as this is filled in after the flight and has no predictive information

+- Crew Group: Reencode; B2 and B are the same

+- make time stamp out of dep_sched_date, dep_sched_time and arr_sched_date, arr_sched_time

+- Sched Groundtime and Act Groundtime have negative values and huge positive outliers

+## ground_information
+### *NaN Analysis*

+### *Variable Plausability Analysis*